 The urgent question now is whether polyester can transition to a net-zero material through the adoption of circular design, advanced recycling technologies, bio-based alternatives and innovations in the manufacturing process.

-What are the Options for a Sustainable Future?
+What are the Options for Sustainable Polyester?

 Recycled Polyester or rPET